ne-peer/deredorm/README.md

 It's working on [deredorm.ne-peer.com](http://deredorm.ne-peer.com/)

-This project made by Angular, Material2 and Firebase platform.
+Deredorm made by Angular, Material2 and Firebase platform.
 Was generated with angular-cli version 1.0.0-beta.28.3.

+This project create for my learning of angular (first version 2.x).

 ## Special thanks
 To develop this project, we used resource below.
 Thank you!